This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 It absolutely works, and it works very well.

-In fact, this is a great way to test if have closed comedones vs fungal acne or treat your fungal acne.
+In fact, this is a great way to test if you have closed comedones vs fungal acne or to treat your fungal acne.

 - Using a tiny blob of Nizoral, mix it with water and create a lather.